by Andy Stumpf

 You will have the opportunity to make millions of decisions throughout the course of your life.
 In the end, those millions can be reduced to only two: the choice of discipline, or the choice of regret.
 This is a simple concept, but an extremely difficult reality.

 As I walked into the Nashville airport this morning, I saw a line of people no less than thirty strong waiting for an elevator that could at most hold five people.
-The elevator line was on the first floor, check-in station on the third.
+The elevator line was on the first floor, check-in station was on the third.
 The cause of the line: one escalator was out of service.
-Adjacent to the broken escalator, a flight of stairs that led to a functioning escalator on the second floor.
-Total number of stairs needed to climb, 10.
-Total number of people willing to take the stair: 0.
+Adjacent to the broken escalator was a flight of stairs that led to a functioning escalator on the second floor.
+The total number of stairs needed to climb, 10.
+The total number of people willing to take the stair: 0.